GregoryPetrovLn/poc-mobile/README.md

 # POC React Native App - Full-Stack Developer Task
+This is a React Native app that demonstrates authentication functionality and basic CRUD (Create, Read, Update, Delete) operations.
+The app is built using React Native framework, and it utilizes JWT for authentication and Mongo as the database.

 ## Technologies Used
 - React Native
 - Tailwind CSS
 - Redux
+- Async Storage
+- Formik and Yup
+- Expo

 ## Screenshots
 <div align="left">